 Income Tax and State Taxes

-Ohio’s income tax rates have been declining under recent legislative action — the current top marginal rate of 3.99% applies to income above $115,300, with lower rates for lower income brackets.
-This compares favorably to neighboring states like Michigan (4.25% flat) and is significantly lower than northeastern peers.
-Sales tax is 5.75% at the state level with local additions that bring effective rates in the major cities to 7.5–8%.
-The state has no estate tax, and local income taxes (most Ohio municipalities levy a local income tax of 1.5–2.5%) are a distinctive Ohio feature that visitors from other states should factor into their calculations.
-Understanding the local income tax credit structure for your specific work and home municipality is particularly important for households that live in one municipality and work in another.
+Ohio’s income tax simplified sharply in 2026 — a two-year reform replaced the old progressive brackets with a flat 2.75% rate on income above $26,050, while income at or below $26,050 is now exempt from state income tax entirely.
+That makes Ohio one of the lowest-tax states in the Midwest — lighter than neighboring Michigan (4.25% flat) and far below northeastern peers.
+Sales tax is 5.75% at the state level, with local additions that bring effective rates in the major cities to 7.25–8% (Reynoldsburg’s Licking County portion tops out around 8.25% once the COTA transit surcharge is layered on top of Licking’s county rate).
+The state has no estate tax, and local income taxes — most Ohio municipalities levy a local income tax of 1.5–2.5% — are a distinctive Ohio feature that visitors and new residents from other states should factor into their calculations.
+Columbus, Cleveland, Akron, and Dayton all charge 2.5%; Cincinnati 1.8%; Toledo 2.25%.
+Understanding the local income tax credit structure for your specific work and home municipality is particularly important for households that live in one municipality and work in another, since most cities offer only partial credit for tax paid to the work city.

 Utilities and Transportation

-Utility costs in Ohio are moderate for the Midwest — natural gas heating runs $80–$150 monthly in winter in energy-efficient homes, electricity is priced below the national average, and water and sewer costs are competitive.
-Transportation costs vary significantly by city: Columbus is heavily car-dependent outside the Short North and downtown core; Cleveland has a light rail system (the Red Line connecting Hopkins Airport to downtown and the eastern suburbs) that provides useful service but limited coverage; Cincinnati’s streetcar connects the riverfront to Over-the-Rhine but has limited utility for most commuters.
+Utility costs in Ohio are moderate for the Midwest — natural gas heating runs $80–$150 monthly in winter in energy-efficient homes, electricity is priced below the national average (FirstEnergy serves much of northeast Ohio, AEP central and southeast, Duke southwest), and water and sewer bills stay modest.
+Transportation costs vary widely by city: Columbus is heavily car-dependent outside the Short North and downtown core; Cleveland has a heavy rail line (the RTA Red Line connecting Hopkins Airport to downtown Tower City and East Cleveland) that provides useful service but limited coverage; Cincinnati’s free streetcar connects the riverfront to Over-the-Rhine but has limited utility for most commuters.
 Vehicle ownership is effectively required in all three cities for residents outside the walkable urban core.
-Gasoline prices in Ohio are typically $0.20–$0.40 below the national average, reflecting the state’s central location and robust fuel distribution infrastructure.
+Gas prices in Ohio typically run $0.20–$0.40 below the national average, helped by the state’s central location, deep fuel-distribution network, and a state gas tax of 38.5 cents per gallon.
+Vehicle registration and BMV service fees rose modestly at the start of 2026 — annual passenger registration is now $41.00 plus county and municipal add-ons that vary by district, and the BMV service fee on most transactions moved from $5 to $8.

 Food and Groceries

-Grocery costs in Ohio run 8–12% below the national average, reflecting the state’s agricultural output and competitive retail environment.
-Major supermarket chains (Kroger, headquartered in Cincinnati, is particularly well-represented and competitively priced; Giant Eagle in the northern part of the state; Meijer throughout), discount grocers (ALDI, Lidl), and warehouse clubs (Costco, Sam’s Club) all provide competitive pricing.
-Dining out in Ohio’s major cities has become significantly more expensive as the restaurant scenes have matured — a dinner for two at a mid-range Columbus or Cincinnati restaurant now runs $60–$90, with upscale establishments charging $100–$150 per person.
-Casual lunch options and food trucks remain accessible at $10–$18 per person across the major cities.
+Grocery costs in Ohio run 8–12% below the national average, a function of the state’s farm output and crowded grocery market.
+Major supermarket chains (Kroger, headquartered in Cincinnati, is particularly well-represented and competitively priced; Giant Eagle in the northern part of the state; Meijer throughout), discount grocers (ALDI, Lidl), and warehouse clubs (Costco, Sam’s Club) all keep prices low.
+Dining out in Ohio’s major cities has grown notably pricier as the restaurant scenes have matured — dinner for two at a mid-range Columbus or Cincinnati restaurant now runs $60–$90, with upscale establishments charging $100–$150 per person.
+Casual lunch options and food trucks remain accessible at $10–$18 per person across the major cities, and farmers’ markets in all three cities sell produce cheaply through the spring, summer, and fall growing seasons.

 Healthcare

-Healthcare in Ohio benefits from the concentration of world-class medical institutions — the Cleveland Clinic (consistently ranked among the top hospitals in the United States), OhioHealth and Nationwide Children’s Hospital in Columbus, and UC Health in Cincinnati — that create a highly competitive and innovative healthcare environment.
-Health insurance costs through employer-sponsored plans are broadly consistent with national averages; individual market plans through the ACA marketplace are available at competitive rates, particularly in the major metropolitan areas where insurer competition is greatest.
+Healthcare in Ohio benefits from the concentration of world-class medical institutions — the Cleveland Clinic (consistently ranked among the top hospitals in the United States), OhioHealth and Nationwide Children’s Hospital in Columbus, and UC Health in Cincinnati — that anchor a busy, research-driven healthcare market.
+Health insurance costs through employer-sponsored plans are broadly consistent with national averages; individual market plans through the ACA marketplace are available at reasonable rates, especially in the major metros where insurers compete hardest.
 Ohio’s Medicaid expansion covers a significant portion of lower-income residents.
-Out-of-pocket costs for primary and specialty care are generally lower in Ohio than in northeastern states, reflecting the cost structure of the Midwest medical market.
+Out-of-pocket costs for primary and specialty care generally come in lower than in northeastern states.

 Overall Assessment

-For households considering relocation from high-cost states, Ohio’s cost-of-living advantage is substantial — a household spending $8,000 per month in a comparable Boston or San Francisco neighborhood might live similarly (or better) in Columbus or Cleveland for $5,000–$5,500, with the difference representing direct discretionary income.
-The tradeoffs involve lower average salaries in most fields (though this gap has narrowed significantly as remote work has allowed many professionals to earn coastal wages while living in Ohio), genuine winters, and a culture that rewards patience in discovery — Ohio’s best experiences are rarely obvious on first arrival.
+For households considering a move from high-cost states, Ohio’s cost-of-living advantage is substantial — a household spending $8,000 per month in a comparable Boston or San Francisco neighborhood might live similarly (or better) in Columbus or Cleveland for $5,000–$5,500, with the difference representing direct discretionary income.
+The tradeoffs involve lower average salaries in most fields (though this gap has narrowed a great deal as remote work has let many professionals earn coastal wages while living in Ohio), real winters, and a state that rewards new residents who actually explore it — Ohio’s best neighborhoods, restaurants, and outdoor weekends are rarely obvious on first arrival.
 For those who do the work of finding them, the state provides exceptional quality of life at genuinely reasonable cost.

 Budgeting Practically for Ohio